beman-project/beman/docs/FAQ.md

 ## Will libraries stay in Beman forever?

 No!
 The current concept is that libraries will be gradually deprecated as official standard library implementations roll out.
-We expect this to coorespond to two standards cycles.
+We expect this to correspond to two standards cycles.
 So a library accepted into C++26 would be removed by C++32.
-Users can, of course, still depend on the original repo for the implementation if they don't want to change to ~std::~ for seme reason.
+Users can, of course, still depend on the original repo for the implementation if they don't want to change to ~std::~ for some reason.

 ## Is there are review process like Boost?